JamesByers/fireflies_led_controllers/README.md

 [<img src="/assets/20240608_155041.jpg" width="500">](https://photos.app.goo.gl/UaPuwaba9bqjVWHB6)

 ### User Manuals
+#### V2 Manuals
+If you Fireflies LED Controller has a rotary switch you have a V2 controller.
+The V2 controller differs from the V1 controller in that the V2 has a rotary switch with 8 effect choices instead of V1's 2 choices.

 **Rotary knob effect selections for v2.2**
 1. Rotated all the way to the left - Yellow fireflies color
 2. Warm white fireflies